deutschebank/fluxnova-docs-manual/content/get-started/quick-start/user-task.md

 {{< img src="../img/modeler-usertask6.png" >}}

-Now, select Flowave Platform as the execution platform in the lower left corner of the modeler and hit *Apply*.
+Now, select Fluxnova Platform as the execution platform in the lower left corner of the modeler and hit *Apply*.
 {{< img src="../img/modeler-platform-selection.png" >}}
 Finally, save the form as `payment.form`.

 # Deploy the Process

 1. Switch back to the process diagram
-2. Click the Deploy button in the Flowave Modeler
+2. Click the Deploy button in the Fluxnova Modeler
 3. In the deployment panel, select the `payment.form` file under *include additional files*
 4. Click *Deploy*